ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 <tr>
  <td><img src="/Logo/user_bob.jpg" width=40%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Bob</a> <br /> As a user, I want to have a clear webpage to navigate.
-It should be bright, bold and simple to use.</td>
+ <br>Bob</a> <br /> As a user, I want to see my results on a leaderboard.</td>
- <td>N/A</td>
+ <td>Leaderboard</td>
- <td>Paper prototype.</td>
+ <td>Build a leaderboard</td>
- <td>This is exactly the kind of start page I was thinking of.
-The bright colours are very engaging and the title is bold and in a clear font.
-I am happy with this paper prototype, I just hope it doesn't have too many more features because then things would get a bit confusing.</td>
+ <td>I can now see a leaderboard!
+Excellent.
+This all looks straightforward, but it would be good to know what the points represent.
+Is there any way you could explain this?
+Either on the screen or through a step by step series of instructions.
+This would really help.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_sally.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Sally </a> <br /> As a user, I want to have face to face communication with others during the gameplay, so that I can socialise with others.</td>
+ <br>Sally </a> <br /> As a user, I want a page to see my game history so I can chart my progress.</td>
- <td>N/A.</td>
+ <td>Profile page</td>
- <td>Paper prototype</td>
+ <td>Build user profile page</td>
- <td>I think a multiplayer game is a great idea.
-I also think that having a video feed would work really well, and help me reconnect with family members I haven't see for quite some time.
-I think this idea is great.
-I look forward to seeing the paper prototype.</td>
+ <td>This profile page feature is just what I was hoping for.
+I like that I can see my most recent games as well as my scores in those games, and it all looks fairly easy to navigate.
+Is there some way you could explain the scoring system though, as it is not clear what the scores are for, the memory game or connect four, and also it is not clear how those scores have been calculated.</td>
 </tr>
 <tr>
 <td><img src="/Logo/manager_jack.jpg" width=45%>
 <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
-<br>Simon </a> <br /> As a product manger, I believe we should decide on a methodology and stick to it.
-We should create a backlog of items and assign tasks to individual team members.</td>
+<br>Simon </a> <br /> As a product manger, I believe the end-users should enjoy using the product and understand how it works.</td>
-<td>N/A</td>
+<td>Leaderboard/Demo video</td>
-<td>Create stakeholder stories</td>
+<td>Leaderboard/Start creating the introduction demo video</td>
-<td>I think it's a really good step to start communicate with your end-users from the very start of the project development, which you've done through creating user stories.
-I am aware, however, that you haven't built anything yet.
-This is something you need to prioritise, since the whole purpose of sprints is to produce something tangible which your end-users can properly engage with.
-This will ensure that you are always implementing the agile methodology, and it will ensure that the product is on the right track with respect to the wants and needs of the end user.
-It is also good that you have started on the frontend, since you want to build a minimal viable product as soon as you can.</td>
+<td>The leaderboard looks good, it has a clean design and isn't too cluttered.
+I think your end-users will like the layout.
+That said, I think you need make sure the users know what the scores stand for.
+For instance, how do you score players?
+Is it based on individual wins or the number of turns taken to achieve those wins?
+And are the scoring systems the same for the memory game and connect four or are they different?
+This should really be spelled out in a bit more detail.
+I also think it's really important that you create this demo video and make sure that the video contains clear, concise instructions on how to use your product.
+This will not be obvious to your end-users and therefore a step by step walkthrough of the different pages and features of the application should be provided.
+As for the appearance of the video, I would advise you to make sure the video is fun, engaging, and appropriate for your end-users.
+This is a difficult balance to strike, but you want to grab the attention of your end-users without overwhelming them.
+It would be worthwhile, therefore, to show an early version of the demo and obtain feedback on that version.
+That way you can make changes to the video, including modifying the instructions, so as to make it as informative and useful as possible. </td>
 </tr>
 <tr>
  <td><img src="/Logo/user_simon.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Simon </a> <br /> As a sponsor, I want to have face to face communication with others during the gameplay, so that I can socialise with others.</td>
+ <br>Simon </a> <br /> As a sponsor, I want to make sure there are rules and structure to the product.</td>
- <td>N/A</td>
+ <td>Leaderboard/Profile page</td>
- <td>Paper prototype and research target population</td>
+ <td>Build a leaderboard/Build user profile page</td>
- <td>I like the look of this paper prototype, and I think you are sensible to research the target group as a priority.
-In particular, you should bear in mind that the end-users may have visual, auditory and cognitive impairments.
-This should really guide your approach to designing the interface of the product.</td>
+ <td>This leaderboard works well.
+I think that it is clear and easy to understand, however, as with every aspect of this product, I think you'll need to explain how it works.
+The profile page is an excellent feature, I think this looks very professional.
+It is nice that the users can see their results, and how they have done in their most recent games.</td>
 </tr>
 </tr>
 </table>